 One of the best places to visit in Palawan is Flower Island, a small island located an hour’s boat ride away from Taytay.
 It is dominated by one resort, which is owned by the same business that owns the surrounding pearl farm.

-On the island you can stay in your own cottage, located right on the beach.
+On the island, you can stay in your own cottage, located right on the beach.
 They are pretty luxurious, with lots of space, beautifully decorated, with a four-poster bed and mosquito net.
-Each cottage also has its own private balcony area with hammock to relax the hours away.
+Each cottage also has its own private balcony area with a hammock to relax the hours away.

 Flower Island is dominated by a large lighthouse, which lies in the centre.
 You can hike up to it, through the lush jungle, and from the top get some stunning shots of the surrounding area.

 The island is surrounded by healthy, thriving coral, which makes it a paradise for snorkelling and diving.
 You’ll see plenty of tropical fish, rays, giant clams, turtles and even a few reef sharks if you’re lucky.
 As a bonus, the water is crystal clear, and warm – a complete paradise!

 The surrounding pearl farm is open to pre-arranged visits.
 It’s fascinating to visit if anything to see the way the farm is so heavily guarded.
 This is because they have to defend themselves against pirates who frequently try to raid them and steal the harvested pearls!

 The standout highlight at Flower Island is the glorious sunset, which will take your breath away every single evening!
 To find out more, check out the Nomadic Boys’ gay guide to Palawan.

 Recommended by Stefan and Sebastien of Nomadic Boys

 What makes Coron a unique scuba diving location is the dozen sunken Japanese battleships from the Second World War that have been turned into underwater specimens for history buffs and diving enthusiasts to explore.